 How are older people adapting to digital technology during the COVID-19 pandemic

-According to ONS stats, 47% of people over the age of 75 have never used the internet before in their life.
+According to ONS stats, 47% of people over the age of 75 were recent internet users.

 In her blog for King's College London, our Evidence Officer, Nayyara Tabassum, writes about the ways in which COVID-19 has highlighted the need for older people to get more support in acquiring a digital presence for modern day living.